jbengtsson/thor-scsi-lib/README.rst

   ...

+  *Here, in PTC, as well as in the original C + + classes that Bengtsson dreamt up in collaboration with Forest, the geometrical nature of the fibre reigns supreme.
+The next step is to introduce a magnet, namely EL and/or ELP.
+The propagator of the full fibre, if well-defined, inherits properties from the chart itself.
+  In other words a magnet exists first as a piece of material junk.
+It can be rotated, translated and drawn.
+  The chart provides the connection between this magnet/junk and the external three dimensional space.
+  Obviously this exists independently of the existence of single particle propagators associated to EL and/or ELP.
+It is a remarkable mathematical feature that these propagators, under certain conditions, inherit the transformational properties of the chart.
+Of course PTC is set up to take advantage of this.*

   *TRACYII was based on the belief that a dumb user interface should be built on the foundation of a smart user interface.
 In this way complex situations could always be handled.
-This was so successful that, in the 2 years of the PEPB design, Robin and Bengtsson recompiled TRACYII no more than 2 or 3 times.**
+This was so successful that, in the 2 years of the PEPB design (SLAC), Robin and Bengtsson recompiled TRACYII no more than 2 or 3 times.*

   ...